-We need to construct an analytics report response with:
+Suppose we need to assemble an analytics report with:

 - optional filters